 Tangney added that this issue was ultimately affected by a miscommunication between FAB and The Deansmen.
 “The Deansmen’s funding was initially allocated to them for a tour, but they repurposed the money for the first payment of their album,” Tangney said.
 “This meant that FAB was unaware that a second payment would be necessary…FAB/Campus Life does not authorize student groups to sign multi-year contracts.”

 The Crosstones, another a capella group on campus, recorded two five-song albums in 2022 and 2023.
-FAB agreed to pay for three of the songs, similarly to the Deansmen album, and the Crosstones paid for the other two.
+The FAB voted to pay for three of the songs, similarly to the Deansmen album, and the Crosstones paid for the other two.
 Tangney added, “The other group [The Crosstones] had a smaller album (i.e. less songs), and was completed in one funding request over one year.”

 Tangney added that FAB’s situation continues to change each year, with their budget being affected by inflation.